SpirosMakris/phoenix-full-stack-work-sample/notes.md

 and also have the same live status info in the `Show` details view along with the rest of the data present there.
-The liveview is mounted in the `show.html.heex` file using the `start_visible` option in `session` so that it is mounted in visible mode
+The liveview is mounted in the `show.html.heex` file using the `start_visible` option in `session` so that it is mounted in visible mode and refreshes are performed correctly.